gramener/gramex-guide/jsonhandler/README.md

 ---
 title: JSONHandler writes JSON data
 prefix: JSONHandler
+icon: jsonhandler.png
+desc: JSONHandler offers a persistent key-value store with an API
+by: TeamGramener
+type: microservice
 ...

 [JSONHandler][jsonhandler] offers a persistent key-value store with an API inspired by